China central bank tries to soothe markets, says no reason for yuan to fall further

 Fitch ratings agency said on Thursday that the depreciation in the yuan "highlights wider pressures on the economy", but also demonstrated that authorities remained committed to market-oriented reform, a commitment many had questioned after Beijing's heavy-handed interventions to stem a plunge in its stock markets in June.

-Vice-governor Yi said China would quicken the opening of its foreign exchange market and would attract more foreign investors as it liberalises its financial markets.
+Vice-governor Yi said China would quicken the opening of its foreign exchange market and would attract more foreign investors as it liberalizes its financial markets.

 Officials said the PBOC had stopped "regularly" intervening in the foreign exchange market but allowed that it could conduct "effective management" of the yuan in cases of extreme volatility.